yuwangn/yuwangn.github.io/_pages/about.md

 - Coupled learning of force-position skills in robotic machining tasks
 - Improvement of skill execution robustness in uncertain environments

-Please find my [CV](../assets/Curriculum_Vitae.pdf) here and let me know if you want to collaborate with me.

 My E-mail: yu_wang97@163.com.